Listen to an audio file of this tool.

 Step 5.
 Recognize Effort and Quality to Foster Motivation

-- Notice!
-It may seem obvious but it’s easy not to notice when all is moving along smoothly.
-When our children/teens are using the communications tools you’ve taught them, a short, specific call out is all that’s needed.
+- Recognize and call out when it is going well.
+It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
+When your children/teens are using the communication tools you’ve taught them, a short, specific call out is all that’s needed.
 “I noticed you introduced yourself to the other girl at the store.
 Yes!
 That’s the way to initiate a friendship.”

 - Recognize small steps along the way.
 Don’t wait for the big accomplishments in order to recognize.
 Remember that your recognition can work as a tool to promote more positive behaviors.
-They need to happen along the way.
 Find small ways your child/teen is making an effort and let them know you see them.

 - Build celebrations into your routine.
 For example, “Since you made a new friend this week, why don’t I call her mom and invite her to our house?”
 Encourage opportunities for fun and further connection.